 You'll be happy to know that this taco sauce recipe also stores well in the freezer.
 Let it cool completely, then transfer it to a freezer-safe container or bag and it will last for up to 6 months.

-Time to share our tips and tricks we learned while experimenting with this recipe for you:
+We'd like to share some tips and variations we learned while experimenting with this salsa taquera:

 - Add more spice.
 If you live for the spice, try adding in habaneros for a mouth-numbing heat level.